akovalishin/My-Portfolio/README.md

 Finally, I would like to take this opportunity to encourage anyone reading this to reach out via any of the following:
 **email:** aleks.kovalishin@gmail.com or **linkedin:** [@kovalex](https://www.linkedin.com/in/kovalex/)

-I am always eager for a chat, be it work-related or otherwise.
-The world does not end at github.com.
+I am always eager for a chat, be it work-related or otherwise, and the world does not end at github.com.